Information Mainly for Precinct 19-19 Voters

 All this registering and updating can be done with the form and instructions found on the WCBOE website under "Voter Information".
 You use exactly the same form to do any of these: register to vote, update your name, change your address, or change your party affiliation.
 Data can and probably should be entered into the online form to reduce misreads of handwritten information.
 Then print the form, sign it, and mail it.
 You can now also register or update your registration information thru the DMV Online Voter Registration portal.
 Once your first-time or updated registration has been processed, the WCBOE will mail you a new voter card.

 Instead of mailing a registration form, unregistered voters can register at an early voting site.
 Also, at those sites currently registered voters can make some changes, e.g., you can change your registered name and your residence address.
-However you CANNOT change your party affiliation there because it is too close to an election.
+However you CANNOT change your party affiliation at an early voting site; you must submit a registration form (see above) to make a party change.

 Wait at the Tabulator to see your ballot's status: Our current model Tabulator has worked very well since being introduced in 2019.
 However there is one thing we want to emphasize to voters: After firmly sliding your ballot into the Tabulator slot, PLEASE WAIT the few seconds it takes until the display shows whether the ballot was accepted or rejected.
 If you don't wait and just hurry out the door, we have to try to chase you down if the Tabulator has detected an error after you ran, e.g., if you marked too many entries in one or more contests.